Paid Family and Medical Leave

 At her prenatal visit, her doctor discovers Janet’s blood pressure has spiked and tells her she’ll have to take leave right away.
 Janet lets her supervisor know and applies for PFML benefits.

 Two weeks later, she gives birth by C-section.
 Because of the pregnancy-related complications, Janet qualifies for 18 weeks of combined medical and family leave.
-Because Janet’s doctor says she’ll need care while she recovers from surgery, her sister Linda can also take a few weeks of paid family leave to help out.
+Janet’s doctor says she’ll need care while she recovers from surgery, so her sister Linda can also take a few weeks of paid family leave to help out.
 With the extra time and support, Janet is able to regain her physical and emotional strength, successfully establish breastfeeding, and return to work confident that she is ready and her baby is thriving.

 The adoption agency has just informed Jack and Steve that a teenage mom has just given birth to a healthy boy and has chosen them to be the parents.

 Steve and Jack decide that they will both take the first two weeks off when their little one first comes home, then Steve will return to work, saving his other 10 weeks of leave for when Jack goes back to his job.
 This will allow Jack to “pass the torch” to Steve.
 The couple will have a total of 24 weeks of time with their child.
-This way, their new baby will bond individually with each parent and have someone to take him for all his check-ups and vaccines.
+This way, their new baby will bond individually with each parent and have someone to take him to all his check-ups and vaccines.
 Jack and Steve will be also save thousands of dollars on infant child care.

 They can each use paid family and medical leave to take care of the new baby.
 Although they’ve been together 14 years, they haven’t gotten married since it became legal, meaning they can’t yet take paid leave to take care of each other.